Juan Carlos Osorio: Mexico

 On 14 October 2015, after heavy media speculation, Osorio was confirmed as head coach of the Mexico national football team, signing a three-year contract.
 He was the twelfth coach appointed in nine years, and the first Colombian.
 Though information of his salary went undisclosed, Spanish newspaper El País reported that Osorio would receive an annual salary of USD$1.2 million, 60 percent less than what former manager Miguel Herrera earned during his time in charge.

 On 13 November, Osorio won his first game in charge of Mexico, defeating El Salvador 3–0 at Estadio Azteca in their opening match of the 2018 World Cup fourth-round qualifiers.
 Mexico finished at the top of Group A with 16 points, advancing to the hexagonal round.

-Osorio led Mexico to the Copa América Centenario on a 16-match unbeaten streak that began in June 2015.
+Osorio led Mexico to the Copa América Centenario on a 16-match unbeaten streak that began in June 2016.
 Mexico placed first in their group with 7 points, defeating Uruguay, Jamaica, and drawing with Venezuela.
 In the quarterfinal match against Chile, the team suffered a 7–0 defeat, ending the unbeaten streak at 22 games.
 After the match, Osorio apologized to Mexico's fans for what he described as an "embarrassment" and "an accident of soccer".

 Following Mexico's participation at the 2017 FIFA Confederations Cup, where the team finished in fourth place, Osorio was suspended by FIFA for six games after using insulting words and displaying aggressive and confrontational behavior towards officials during the third place play-off match against Portugal.

 On 2 September, following their 1–0 victory over Panama, Mexico secured their qualification to the 2018 FIFA World Cup.
 On 6 October, Mexico defeated Trinidad and Tobago 3–1, taking their points tally to 21, thus assuring Mexico will finish at the top of the qualification table for the first time since 1997.

 In March 2018, it was reported that Osorio had rejected an offer from the Mexican Football Federation to extend his contract with the Mexico national team.
-Later, in July 2018, Osorio resigned from his position as Mexico head coach.
+In the 2018 World Cup group stage, he led Mexico to beat the defending champions Germany 1–0, then South Korea 2–1, before losing 3–0 against Sweden; however, they qualified to the round of 16, where they lost 2–0 to Brazil.
+Osorio fulfilled his contract and left his post shortly after.